TBSHRichard/RbxSyncRoML/README.md

 #### 3a.
 Windows

-The easiest way to build the code one Windows is with [Visual Studio](https://www.visualstudio.com/), so download and install it (Community version will work just fine), making sure to install the C++ tools.
+The easiest way to build the code on Windows is with [Visual Studio](https://www.visualstudio.com/), so download and install it (Community version will work just fine), making sure to install the C++ tools.

 Create a new Win32 Project with an output type of DLL.
 Copy all of the LPEG header (`.h`) and C (`.c`) files to the new